 December 2014: Postdoctoral associate Dr. Nick Kathman joins the lab after completing his PhD with colleague Roy Ritzmann

-November 2014: Thanks to the CWRU men's basketball program for inviting Jess to a faculty reception so she could watch Dane crush Baldwin-Wallace.
+November 2014: Thanks to the CWRU men's basketball team for inviting Jess to a faculty reception so she could watch Dane crush Baldwin-Wallace.
 19 points in the first half!

 October 2014: Jess's commentary on walking behavior in flies is published

 October 2014: We partnered with WISER to welcome 25 sixth-grade girls to the lab during the GE Girls in STEM Kickoff Event

 August 2014: Jess travels to Sapporo, Japan to give an invited talk on haltere evolution at the International Congress for Neuroethology

 June 2014: We are the proud recipients of a Konishi award from the International Society for Neuroethology- the lab's first grant!